Ocrim93/Crypto-Trading-Bot/README.md

 # Crypto-Trading-Bot
-Crypto Trading Botto buy/sell cryptocurrencies on Binance.com that can run 24/7.
+Crypto Trading Bot buy/sell cryptocurrencies on Binance.com which can run 24/7.
+Easy to set up with a customisable config.py file.

 In detail, if the conditions based on the chosen trading strategies are met, the running bot would execute a MARKET BUY ORDER on Binance and a SELL LIMIT ORDER would be filled regarding the associated rate of profit (Constant.EARNING_MAP).